wreckbeck/book-review-site/README.md

 -  A statement welcoming feedback on the site via e-mail, twitter or facebook.
 -  A list of methods to contact the site maintainer via email, Twitter and Facebook.

 When you finish review the site with another student at your table explaining your choices in terms of tags and sectioning of the pages.

+What sectioning/semantic tags did you use and where?
+-  div
+-  body
+-  section
+-  article
+-  nav
+-  aside
+-  header
+-  footer

 Make adjustments where it seems appropriate.

 ## Wave 2 - Adding CSS